hamlibdk/HAMLIB-SDK/README.md

 there is too valuable for the general IT community.

 ***The 'core team' behind this are not PowerShell gurus.*** This is a learning effort.
-If you are a PowerShell Guru PLEASE PLEASE PLEASE jump in and comment to assist.
+If you are a PowerShell guru PLEASE PLEASE PLEASE jump in and comment to assist.
 Send back BETTER SCRIPT. **Teach us all**.

 We especially require people to make these README.md scripts better !